JPIAMRCOINCIDE/MicrobialGenomics/setup.md

 get help.

 ## Windows
-### Putty - Not needed for the Cocalc based course
+### Putty - Not needed for the Jupyterhub based course
 You will need a terminal program to access the remote machine.
 This is already available on Mac and Linux.
 - Go to the [Putty download page](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)
 - Click on putty.exe link to download the install file